MicrosoftDocs/VBA-Docs/api/Word.FileConverter.OpenFormat.md

 ## Remarks

-This property can be any vailid  **WdOpenFormat** constant, or it can be a unique number that represents an external file converter.
+This property can be any valid  **WdOpenFormat** constant, or it can be a unique number that represents an external file converter.

 ## Example